ianrenton/successwhale-api/APIDOCS.md

 URL Format:

     /v3/authenticate[.json|.xml]

 Example Response (JSON):

     {
       "success":true,
       "userid":"1",
-      "username":"myusername",
+      "username":"tsuki_chama",
       "secret":"0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef"
      }

 List Columns
 ------------

 Returns the list of columns (`columns`) that the current user has set up in SuccessWhale.
 This is an array with one element for each column.
-Each element consists of the "friendly name" of the column (`friendlyName`) and an array (`feeds`) of one or more feeds that is pulled into that column.
+Each element itself consists of an array of one or more feeds that is pulled into that column.
+Each feed is a hash which contains three items: the service the feed comes from (`service`) e.g. Twitter, the user name to access that service as (`user`), and the URL of the feed relative to the base URL of the service (`url`) e.g. "statuses/home_timeline".

 * Request type: GET
 * Authentication required: yes